- Place of origin:

 Parallels between these misericords and those in the church of St Peter in Leuven, Belgium has lead the Dutch misericord specialist J.A.J.M.
 Verspaandonk to suggest that they may have been carved by the same person – a Brussels craftsman named Claes de Bruyn.

 It is not known what this particular misericord was meant to signify to its contemporary audience of monks.
 However, the subject fits into the general tradition of misericords depicting material related to everyday life or moral tales rather than overtly religious subjects.
-The horned head-dress of the girl is key to the dating of the set of misericords as a whole.
+It is possible that the design for the birds was based on a contemporary playing-card illustration.

-The misericord itself comprises a pseudo-rectangular ledge, the back of which tapers into the main choir seat and the front of which has rounded corners.
-Beneath this is a collar of wood set about a cm in from either end of the misericord ledge above.
+The misericord itself comprises a pseudo-rectangular ledge, the front of which has rounded corners.
+Beneath this is a collar of wood set about one or two cms in from the edge of the misericord ledge above.
 Beneath this collar is a smooth tapering bracket.
-Most of the bracket is obscured by the carved head of a young girl with prominent ears who wears a horned head-dress (horns are carved with cross-hatch decoration) draped in folded material which hangs slightly lower on the left side than the right.
+Some of the bracket is obscured by a carving of two birds, probably storks, positioned back to back and with their necks bent backward so that their heads touch - in effect they form the mirror image of each other.

 Place of Origin

 ca. 1441-1445 (made)